 Unfortunately, most influencers lack any sort of business strategy for their brands.
 Since influencer marketing is relatively new, people have unwittingly become influencers by being opinionated, innovative, and entertaining.
-Those around them first recognise their value, and then they understand and recognise their influence.
+Those around them first recognise their value, then understand and recognise their influence.
 They have not fully developed their capacity to value themselves or create revenue streams for themselves or their clients.

 6) Dependent on Platforms/Social Algorithm Updates

 In recent years, there has been an increase in companies using social networks such as Instagram, YouTube, TikTok, Snapchat, Facebook, and Twitter for marketing.
-These social platforms have become so popular because they allow businesses to target their customers with specific messages at particular times.
+These social platforms have become popular because they allow businesses to target customers with specific messages at particular times.

 To understand how followers are created, we need to look at what happens when someone is engaged with an organisation or community.